 Severe oral problems may require a complete reconstruction of your mouth, which could mean paying much more than a simple tooth extraction cost.
 This drastic measure could mean separate things for different patient’s mouths, depending on the exact problems that need to be corrected, which also means the cost can vary drastically from patient to patient.
 Though the price of treatment may sound daunting, you can often find a dental plan that will make the procedures less of a strain on your wallet.

-This drastic treatment often involves a combination of both cosmetic dentistry and restorative procedures.
+Full mouth reconstruction often involves a combination of both cosmetic dentistry and restorative procedures like:

 - Implants require two surgeries to permanently replace individual teeth.
 In the first surgery, the dentist makes gum incisions and drills titanium rods into your jawbone where you are missing teeth.
 Any openings are sealed with stitches, and often a temporary bridge or denture is placed over the gaps.
 After several months, your bone will fuse with the metal rods, and then your dentist can attach prosthetic teeth.
 The implant process typically costs anywhere from $2,000-$4,000 per tooth without a discount plan.